supermarmar/guides/docs/regulation/uk/crr_near_final_requirements.md

 The PRA is consulting and implementing restated CRR provisions (own funds, definition of capital, credit quality steps, large exposures, etc.) into its UK Rulebook.
 PS12/25 is a policy statement on the restatement of CRR and Solvency II requirements into the PRA Rulebook, effective 1 January 2026.
 The “near-final rules” include how CRR’s capital, liquidity, large exposure, and credit risk regimes will be embedded in the PRA’s own rulebook (with modifications to suit the UK context).

+## Glosarry (Annex A)

+transactor exposure:

+- means an exposure to an obligor for the following revolving facilities:
+  - (1) revolving facilities where:
+    - (a) the balance to be repaid at each scheduled repayment date is determined as the amount drawn at a pre-defined reference date (including credit cards and charge cards); and
+    - (b) the obligor has repaid the balance in full at each scheduled repayment date for the previous 12-month period; and
+  - (2) an overdraft facility which the obligor has not drawn down over the previous 12 month period.

 ## Required Level of Own Funds (CRR) Part (Annex B)

 ### Article 92  OWN FUNDS REQUIREMENTS